 Silicone Breast Implants Introduced

-The first silicone breast implants were used in the 1960s.
+The first silicone implants were used in the 1960s.
 The surgeons who did the procedure were named Thomas Cronin and Frank Gerow.
 They came up with the concept of a silicone breast implant when they squeezed a plastic blood bag and noticed it felt similar to breast tissue.

 A 30-year-old woman named Timmie Lindsey was the first person to have breast implants in 1962.
 In 2012, the woman told the media that she still had the implants and was pleased to have been part of medical history.

-Silicone breast implants had advantages over earlier methods.
+Silicone implants had advantages over earlier methods.
 It felt more natural and softer, and if there were complications, the implant could be taken out with minimal problems.
 But there were still problems with silicone breast implants, and the FDA paused their use in 1992 to suggest more studies on safety.

 Saline Breast Implants Introduced